Adverse event profile1,2

 Dosage and Administration

-- Dosage: Adults; 1 tablet taken once daily with food.
+- Dosage in Adults: 1 tablet taken once daily with food.

 - Hepatic Impairment: Not recommended in patients with decompensated (Child-Pugh B or C) hepatic impairment.